• Home

 The quietude of the deep

-One of the wonders that can be observed in the deep has to do with tranquility, with this serene state that steer the heart away from stress, confusion and anxiety.
-Now, it must be understood that such mental state cannot be found at the superficies.
+One of the wonders that can be observed in the deep has to do with tranquility, a serene state that steers the heart away from stress, confusion, and anxiety.
+Now, it must be understood that such a mental state cannot be found at the superficies.
 It belongs to the depth and to the depth only.

 The sea

 The sea offers a beautiful example of the principle.
-Its superficies can be relatively calm but also very boisterous.
+Its surface can be relatively calm but also very boisterous.
 It can pass from motion to commotion as quickly as a crowd does, and lead us to a state of panic or desperation in a twinkling of an eye.
 Its waves can lift up dirt and foam, as well as worries and uncleanness.
-But the deeper we go the stabler it gets.
-In its depth, even in stormy weather, the seaweeds waltz gently, and if we dare to proceed downward we eventually experience absolute stillness regardless of what is happening at the superficies.
+But the deeper we go, the stabler it gets.
+In its depth, even in stormy weather, the seaweeds waltz gently, and if we dare to proceed downward we eventually experience absolute stillness, regardless of what is happening at the surface.

 The worldly turmoil